ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-weather-step02.md

 # These lines can be re-ordered; they are executed from top to bottom.
 ```

-Exit `vi` while writing the file (is use `<esc>:x` but there are multiple ways to do this), and git will execute the rebase script, reapplying your changes on top of any other changes and squashing it down to a single commit
+Exit `vi` while writing the file (I use `<esc>:x` but there are multiple ways to do this), and git will execute the rebase script, reapplying your changes on top of any other changes and squashing it down to a single commit

 You are now ready to push this branch to `origin` and submit it for peer review via a "pull request".